 - Develop positive beliefs about creativity and you as a creator

-- Self-creation - think of yourself as a creator always recreating yourself
+- Self-creation - think of yourself as a Creator always recreating yourself

 - Engage all of the senses - sight, touch, taste, smell, sound